 Flowers are an attractive and fun addition to your temporary home furnishings.
 Grab low-cost flowers from the grocery or some easy to care for green plants.
 Plants and flowers can brighten any room!

-We hope this tips help you to enjoy your 13 week (or more!) stay at your new assignment.
-Have other tips you would like to share with fellow gypsies?
-Please leave your decorating tips here in “comments”.
+We hope these tips help you enjoy your 13 weeks (or more!) stay at your new assignment.
+Have other tips on how to make your temporary travel nurse housing feel more “homie” you would like to share with fellow gypsies?
+Please leave your decorating tips here in “comments.”